About this course

 About this tour

-During our week-long Study Tour to Finland, we will visit scholars, engineers, and experts to investigate their success stories, and to learn about sustainable resource management and environmental engineering approaches utilized to address global environmental challenges.
+During our week-long Study Tour to Norway, we will visit scholars, engineers, and experts to investigate their success stories and to learn about hydropower, sustainable resource management, and environmental engineering approaches to address global environmental challenges.

-Our Study Tour is supplemented with relevant cultural visits to help you learn more about Finland and further contextualize your studies.
+Our Study Tour will be supplemented with relevant cultural visits to help you learn more about Norway and further contextualize your studies.

 Learning outcomes